weimumu/Smart_P-L/README.md

 # Smart_P-L
-City Fiancial Innovation Application Competition
+City Financial Innovation Application Competition

+And the complete version is currently running on `http://119.29.238.230:8080`

 ## notice
 Before deployment , pls create a configuration file `back-end/config/mongo.js` with the content below (and replace the placeholders with proper values) to configure server information: